abuehl/abuehl.github.io/_posts/2026-03-26-organizing-module-sources.md

 1. Partitions provide a means to split large module interfaces into multiple parts.
 2. The module can internally use forward declarations of classes across partitions.
+3. If an interface partition is changed, only files that directly or indirecty import it need to be recompiled.

 I've published an updated
 [partial snapshot of the sources on github](https://github.com/cadifra/cadifra/tree/main/code/Core).